-Succulent plants include all cacti and a wide variety of attractive plants with thick, fleshy leaves.
-These leaves hold water to provide the plant with a steady supply even in dry conditions.
+Succulents include all cacti and a wide variety of attractive vegetation with thick, fleshy leaves.
+These leaves hold water to provide a steady supply even in dry conditions.

-The superb survival skills of cactus plants and other succulents make them an excellent choice for any office setting.
+The superb survival skills of cactus make them an excellent choice for any office setting.
 There are many small varieties requiring little space and minimal care.

 By combining varieties, you can create a compact, easy-care desktop garden that will brighten your workspace.